Neo-Hao/TwitterHashtagR/README.md

 2. Create a new application on https://apps.twitter.com (you need a Twitter account first)
 2. Save the consumer key and consumer secret for future use.
 3. Run the code in <strong>Authentication.R</strong>
-4. Type in the Console the function named connectRegistr.
+4. Type in the Console the function named <strong>connectRegistr</strong>.
 Provide the needed parameters to the function, including consumer Key, consumer Secret, and the folder location you desired to save the authentication token.
 An example is as: connectRegistr('consumer key', 'consumer secret', '~/R').
 On PC, the same example should be as connectRegistr('consumer key', 'consumer secret', 'D:\\R\\')

 <h3>Collect data in past</h3>